liamkimbley/JPACRUDProject/README.md

 ### Description

 This project is designed to simulate a Patient Database.
-The database is populated with random patients with a random doctor.
+The database is populated with random patients who each have a random doctor.
 A patient is able to added, updated, or deleted from the database.
+The user is able to return a single patient, as well as return the entire list.
+When the entire list is returned, the user can click on the patient's name to go directly to that patient's page.
 * Any relations to any persons living or dead is purely coincidental.

 ### Technologies Used